-Filter type Definition [MAX RANGE] Any AIS targets beyond the range set here will not be automat- ically activated.
-[MIN SHIP SPEED] Any AIS targets slower than this setting will not be automatically activated.
-[EXCEPT CLASS B] Select ON to prevent activation of AIS targets class B.
+Filter type Definition [MAX RANGE] Any AIS objects beyond the range set here will not be automatically activated.
+[MIN SHIP SPEED] Any AIS objects slower than this setting will not be automatically activated.
+[CLASS B] Select ON to prevent activation of AIS targets class B.